 - The projects will result in sustainable benefits to students.

-- Outcome-based criteria will be used to evaluate the project’s success.
+- Outcomes-based criteria will be used to evaluate project success.

-- The proposed budget is reasonable and in line with the objectives of the project; and
+- The proposed budget is reasonable and in line with the objectives of the project.

 - Students have been/will be involved in development and/or implementation of the proposal.